Judith Selby Lang: One Beach Plastic

 And in an article by Anne Veh and Richard Whittacker, "What I've come to appreciate and love about the Langs' approach to their artwork is its humor and playfulness and how it invites a curiosity to learn more.
 Most importantly, it inspires the question, What can we do?"

 A Smithsonian Magazine article states: "It’s not just about picking up the plastic, but what he [Richard] and Judith do with it.
 Since 1999, they’ve found countless ways to turn their huge collection of beach debris into extraordinary art.
 Partners and collaborators, they have created found-object works ranging from exquisite jewelry to mural-size photographs; from wall-mounted sculptures to, most recently, the coveted trophies awarded at the 2011 Telluride Mountainfilm Festival.
 Their work has appeared in exhibitions worldwide, from Singapore to San Francisco’s Museum of Modern Art."According to the Fisher Museum of Art, "Judith Selby Lang and Richard Lang, take an almost archaeological approach to collecting and curating bits of plastic trash while fashioning it into works of art."
 And from the Halsey Institute of Contemporary Art, "Their works have been featured in over 70 exhibitions in galleries, museums, universities and science centers.
 The couple has observed viewers repeatedly shocked that the art is handcrafted with trashed materials that have ended up in the ocean."

 About the 2021 exhibition at San Francisco's Cliff House: "We encourage the visitor to not miss the former Cliff House kitchen where the artists Richard Lang and Judith Selby Lang replaced the food with plastic wastes collected on California beaches (2 tons of plastic!!).
 The installation is self-explanatory and visually impacting."

 Tony Bravo states, in reviewing Just One Word—Plastics at Rena Bransten Gallery in 2021, "Richard Lang and Judith Selby Lang's "Shovel Bands" perhaps best exemplifies how several works in the show at first seem whimsical or beautiful in their artificiality.
 But as you get closer, you realize the pops of color are not flowers or some sculptural element.
 They are the type of plastic bands that litter many beaches today, waiting to pierce your feet and choke wildlife."

+In 2022 the Langs were invited to build a Trash Castle at Huntington Beach for Coastal Cleanup Day and California Department of Transportation’s Stormwater education campaign.
+Caltrans Director Tony Tavares states, "Trash Castle is a striking visualization of the common pollutants blighting community recreation spots and degrading California’s water.
+Our hope is that when people see the Trash Castle, they will start to understand the scope of the problem and be moved to make a difference.”